vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/References.md

+---
+title: "Referring to members in other scripts"
+description: "Choose the best way to refer to other variables."
+---
 # Referring to members in other scripts

 There are various ways to create a reference between one object and another: